What are all the possible ways to voice a seventh chord?

 Next, we can take all the inversions of the root position voicing.
 First we move the root up an octave, leaving the third in the bass.
 This gives 3571, first inversion.
 Next we move the third up an octave, leaving the fifth in the bass.
 Now we have 5713, second inversion.
 Finally we move the fifth up an octave, giving 7135, third inversion.

 So far, we’ve considered four voicings.
-It turns out that many of these “close” voicings are difficult or impossible to play on guitar, but things get much easier to finger if we take these four voicings, identify the second note from the top in each of them, and drop it down an octave.
+It turns out that many of these “close” voicings are difficult or impossible to play on a guitar in standard tuning, but things get much easier to finger if we take these four voicings, identify the second note from the top in each of them, and drop it down an octave.
 If we begin with the root position voicing, 1357, then the second note from the top is the fifth of the chord; dropping it gives 5137.
 If we begin with the first inversion, 3571, we’ll be dropping the seventh, giving 7351.
 Similarly, we get 1573 and 3715 from the second and third inversions, respectively.
 These four voicings are called the “Drop 2” voicings, with the “2” meaning “second from the top.”

 Sometimes you might hear the Drop 2 voicings referred to as Drop 2 “inversions,” but don’t be confused by this.
 The Drop 2 voicings are not inversions of each other.
 If we were to take the first Drop 2 voicing, 5137, and invert it by moving the bass up an octave, we’d get 1375, but notice that 1375 isn’t anything we’ve listed so far.
 The Drop 2 voicings arise when you take the root position chord and its three inversions, and then you apply the Drop 2 process (dropping the second highest note) to each of those close voicings.
 They are not created by starting with the first Drop 2 voicing, 5137, and taking its own inversions, which would give different results.
 Subtle point but worth noting.